 Figure 2.
 (A) Response times for novel displays (solid lines) were significantly longer than for repeated displays (dashed lines) in Epochs 4 and 5.
 (B) There was no significant difference in logarithmic slopes between novel (solid lines) and repeated (dashed lines) displays, indicating that there was no difference in search efficiency.

 To follow up on the absence of a significant effect in the three-way interaction, we used a Bayes factor approach.
 To better characterize search efficiency, we fitted each subject’s data with a logarithmic function.
 To determine whether the logarithmic RT by set size slopes were meaningfully different between the novel and repeated displays, the Bayes factor was calculated for a model with display type as a predictor.
 Bayes factors are preferred over null hypothesis testing when the goal is to provide evidence for null effects (CITE).
 The analysis revealed moderate evidence (CITE) for the hypothesis that there was no meaningful difference in slopes between the novel and repeated displays, BF01 = 3.33.
 Search efficiency did not improve with repeated displays.

+30% of the participants responded “yes” when they were asked whether they noticed that some displays were repeated throughout the search experiment.
+On average, these participants indicated that they thought that 32.6% of the displays were repeated (response from one participant was missing due to a keyboard error).

 Experiment 3

 Experiment 2 showed that the magnitude of the contextual cueing effect was not affected by lure set size, even though lures contributed to processing times.
 That is to say, lures are processed in parallel (as indexed by the logarithmic functions), and the more there are, the longer it takes to reject all of them.
 That rejection process did not benefit from repeating the locations were lures were presented.
 If it is indeed true that lures do not contribute to contextual cueing despite being processed and rejected in parallel, then we should not observe any contextual cueing with lure-only displays.
 Finally, we also included a more precise memory test to assess whether participants had an explicit recollection of the repeated displays.
 Multiple previous studies have shown that memory for candidate-repeated contexts is implicit (REFS), and we wanted to investigate whether participants had any memory traces of the repeated lure-only displays.